La Martinière College, Lucknow: Major-General Claude Martin

 La Martinière Boys' College was founded by an endowment from the wealthy eighteenth-century Frenchman, Major-General Claude Martin (1735–1800), who was an officer in the French and later the British East India Company.
-Martin acquired his fortune while serving Asaf-ud-Daula, the nawab wazir of Awadh, and was reputedly the richest Frenchman in India.
 Constantia, the palatial building which now houses the Boys' College, was built in 1785 as Martin's country residence, but was not completed until 1802, two years after Martin's death on 13 September 1800.
 Historians believe that the house takes its name from the school motto Labore et Constantia (Work and Constancy) which represents Martin's personal philosophy.
 There is a more romantic, though unproven, notion that the building was named after Constance, a young French girl who was supposedly Martin's first love.

 Martin never married and he had no heirs.
 In his will, dated 1 January 1800, he left the bulk of his estate to provide for the establishment of three schools to be named La Martinière in his memory.
 The schools were to be located in Lucknow, Calcutta and at Lyon, his birthplace in France.
-The residue of his estate after bequests had been made was to be used for the maintenance of these schools.
-He directed that the school in Lucknow should be established at Constantia and that the house should be kept as a "school or College for learning young men the English language and Christian religion if they found themselves inclined".
+The residue of his estate after bequests had been made to be used for the maintenance of these schools.
+He directed that the school in Lucknow should be established at Constantia and that the house should be kept as a "school or College for teaching young men the English language and Christian religion if they found themselves inclined".
 Martin instructed in his will that his 'body be salted, put in spirits or embalmed', and placed in a lead coffin in a vault beneath the house.
-His tomb should carry a plaque bearing the following inscription: